dfoerderreuther/ubuntu-dispatcher/README.md

-# Minimalistic AEM Dispatcher based on UBUNTU and Docker
+# Minimalistic AEM Dispatcher based on Ubuntu and Docker

 ## Prep